os-omar/the-mock/README.md

 If you already have a MongoDB, skip to the second step.
 If not:
 * Visit [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and create a DB as a service, it's __FREE FOREVER__ when you choose:<br /> __"M0 - Standard RAM & 512MB storage"__.
-* OR [Install MongoDB](https://docs.mongodb.com/v3.2/installation) on your machine to run it locally.
+* OR [Install MongoDB](https://docs.mongodb.com/v3.2/installation) locally on your machine.

 __Important Notes:__
 * the-mock server will use both MongoDB models __'p'__ & __'r'__ to store mock data.<br />